Pandora: Documentation en: Glossary

 1.30 Flip-Flop Protection

 The flip flop protection of a module indicates the number of times that the condition of change of status must be given in order for the change of status to happen.
 This feature allows a module to be protected from false positives or negatives.
-For example, if a module returns a false positive, but never more than twice in a row, the flip-flop protection can be set to '3' in order to prevent false positives from causing status changes.
+For example, if a module returns a false positive, but never more than twice in a row, the flip-flop protection can be modified to prevent false positives from causing status changes.

 1.31 Synchronous Monitoring